 Categories

-History News Reports Superintendent Hare The Sympathisers
+History News Reports Superintendent Hare The Glenrowan Archives The Sympathisers

-Destruction of the Kelly Gang: Further Particulars (5 July 1880)
+Destruction of the Kelly Gang: Further Particulars (05/07/1880)

 The meagre items of news that became disseminated during the early part of the day were made the foundation of some sensational narratives with regard to the proceedings of sympathizers with the Kellys.
 It transpired that there had been a scene of disorder at Greta.
 Hart and some other friends of the outlaws indulged in some wild threat, stating their determination to prevent an inquest being held.
 An official report received during the morning reported that fifty armed men had joined Hart and his friends.
 The Chief Commissioner of Police (Captain Standish), who had returned to Melbourne, sent a body of armed police to the district by the earliest train, and another detachment was sent from Wangaratta, but consequent on the great excitement prevailing in the district the police were very guarded in their movements.